iWebster28/amd-innovation-showcase-2022/submission.md

 To generalize, the problem is that video-based learning is not effective on its own.

+## Why a solution is important?
-Taking notes by hand encourages better retention than taking pictures or solely listening [^fn1], [^fn2].
-Video-based learning should be supplemented with note-taking.
+Taking notes by hand encourages better retention than taking pictures or solely listening [^fn1] [^fn2] Video-based learning should be supplemented with note-taking.
 Notes are easier to take when you have video-based slides for reference.

 *slider* summarizes videos into slides for annotation and review, leading to a richer learning experience.

-## Why a solution is important?
-*slider* allows you to reduce videos to pdf slide decks, that can easily be imported into applications like OneNote.
+It allows you to reduce videos to PDF slide decks that can easily be imported into applications like OneNote.

 [^fn1]: Learning Faster, https://www.entrepreneur.com/article/323450
 [^fn2]: Effective Note Taking in Class, https://learningcenter.unc.edu/tips-and-tools/effective-note-taking-in-class/